 - Education – COVID-19 School Toolkit | Support Services for Education

-- Businesses and employees – The workplace testing scheme has now ended, and the Department of Health and Social Care (DHSC) have written to all the private and public sector organisations who were signed up to the scheme to inform them of this.
+- Businesses and employees – The government has provided guidance to employers and businesses about COVID-19.
+The workplace testing scheme has now ended, and the Department of Health and Social Care (DHSC) have written to all the private and public sector organisations who were signed up to the scheme to inform them of this.
 Workplaces may choose that the best way for them to test their employees is through private testing providers.
 Employers should refer to Private providers of coronavirus (COVID-19) testing and related guidance if they wish to continue workforce testing using this route.

 More information and downloads